mitsuba-renderer/mitsuba3/docs/src/developer_guide/compiling.rst

 *requires* access to Python >= 3.9 even if you do not plan to use Mitsuba's python interface.

-From the root `mitsuba3` directory, the build can be configured with:
+From the root `misuka` directory, the build can be configured with:

 .. code-block:: bash